MENU

 Yes.
 Data from many years of PGT following embryo biopsy indicate that adding PGT to an IVF cycle does not lead to an increase in genetic or chromosomal disorders as compared to an IVF cycle that does include PGT.
 Removal of a few cells of the early embryo does not alter the ability of that embryo to develop into a complete, normal pregnancy.

 PGT-M (monogenic) is possible for almost all monogenetic genes if prior testing has identified the underlying genetic change(s) and if there is clear data to support the cause of the disease in the family.
-Genetics & IVF Institute has long been a leader in PGT for genetic disease prevention.
-Following a consultation with our reproductive geneticist, a PGT-M test is custom developed for the patient in advance of the IVF cycle so that once embryos are available, testing of the embryos can determine which embryos are unaffected, affected, or depending on the disease, a silent carrier of the specific disease in the family.
+A PGT-M test is custom developed for the patient in advance of the IVF cycle so that once embryos are available, testing of the embryos can determine which embryos are unaffected, affected, or depending on the disease, a silent carrier of the specific disease in the family.
 In addition to PGT-M for autosomal dominant, autosomal recessive, and X-linked disorders, PGT-M for cancer predisposition genes is routinely performed.

 Yes, PGT-A (aneuploidy) will identify which embryos are male and which embryos are female, in addition to screening the embryos for chromosome abnormalities (aneuploidy).
 If there is a preference for either sex, the PGT-A result will aid in embryo selection or the order in which embryos are selected for transfer.
 Patients are encouraged to discuss their embryo transfer options with their physician.